An Advent Prayer for the Lonely

 I left that day sensing strongly that each of those dear people had beautiful, untold legacies.
 They were people who had gone before us, who had worked hard, raised families, and paved the way for our generation.
 Yet, there they were, tucked away and all but forgotten.

-Just as the miraculous advent of Jesus’ birth is often overshadowed by pretty lights, decorated tress, and bow-topped presents, the lonely are also overlooked at a time when friends and families are celebrating.
+Just as the miraculous advent of Jesus’ birth is often overshadowed by pretty lights, decorated trees, and bow-topped presents, the lonely are also overlooked at a time when friends and families are celebrating.
+This year, many of us are experiencing holidays alone for the first time.
+Many of us ache to spend time with family that we are unable to see.
 My heart is tender toward the lonely this Christmas, and my prayer is that the Lord will prompt our hearts to reach out to them in a special way this advent season.

 An Advent Prayer for the Lonely:

 Father, it is hard to feel alone during a season that celebrates togetherness.
-But I know that the real reasons for the season isn't about being with other people, but about drawing close to YOU.
+But I know that the real reasons for the season aren't about being with other people, but about drawing close to YOU.
 Help me as I grieve my loneliness to know that You look on me with tenderness and empathy.
-You've known lonliness too -- on the cross.
+You've known loneliness too -- on the cross.
 You bore my sins and the sins of the world -- alone -- so that I might drink from the well of your salvation.
-Thank you that I am never really alone, because i have You with me always.
+Thank you that I am never really alone because I have You with me always.
 Help me feel and know that precious truth today and always.
 In Jesus' Name, Amen.

 An Advent Prayer for Someone You Know Who Is Struggling with Loneliness: